Campground remains closed as homeless advocate and town mayor feud - RV Travel

-The standoff continues between the Canadian city of Langford and the approximately 34 homeless campers, all that remains in the Goldstream Provincial Park, as the homeless campers’ organizer and Langford mayor feud.
+The standoff continues between the Canadian city of Langford and the approximately 34 homeless campers, all that remain in the Goldstream Provincial Park, as the homeless campers’ organizer and Langford mayor feud.

-Organizer Chrissy Brett said Langford Mayor Stew Young has declared war on the poor by inciting fear among park neighbors about increased crime and drug use related to the campers and threatened to stay in Langford if the city’s mayor doesn’t back off from his criticisms reports the Times Colonist.
+Organizer Chrissy Brett said Langford Mayor Stew Young has declared war on the poor by inciting fear among park neighbors about increased crime and drug use related to the campers, and threatened to stay in Langford if the city’s mayor doesn’t back off from his criticisms, reports the Times Colonist.

-The mayor said Brett’s “confrontational rhetoric” is a disservice to vulnerable people — those addicted to drugs and alcohol, those with mental-health challenges, those who pay for their habits through crime — who need help from the province.
+The mayor said Brett’s “confrontational rhetoric” is a disservice to vulnerable people – those addicted to drugs and alcohol, those with mental health challenges, those who pay for their habits through crime – who need help from the province.

 On Monday night, Young met with B.C.
-Premier John Horgan, who is the area’s MLA.
-The mayor is scheduled to be part of a conference call with provincial ministers today to discuss how to coordinate their different approaches to help the homeless people at the park.
+Premier John Horgan, who is the area’s MLA (Member of the Legislative Assembly).
+The mayor was scheduled to be part of a conference call with provincial ministers Tuesday, Sept.
+25, to discuss how to coordinate their different approaches to help the homeless people at the park.

 Brett said the original plan was for people with disabilities, who are allowed to camp for free, to stay at Goldstream for two weeks.